Understanding Breath Tests in South Carolina

-The primary purpose of implied consent is to permit law enforcement to request that a blood sample be taken by qualified medical personnel in the event that a person is incoherent, unconscious or dead.
-Implied consent grants this authority without legal risk of violating personal rights.
+The primary purpose of implied consent is to permit law enforcement to request that a blood sample be taken by qualified medical personnel if a person is incoherent, unconscious, or dead.
+Implied consent grants this authority without the legal risk of violating personal rights.

 However, if the person arrested for the suspicion of driving under the influence is conscious and coherent and able to provide consent, the officer must offer that person a breath test — to be performed within two hours of arrest — as well as inform them of their right to refuse.
 (For suspicion of driving under the influence of drugs, the same stipulation applies for a urine test.)